 A. For all insured plans, CenterPoint uses brokers to ensure that administrative services are competitively priced.
 The HR organization also meets from time to time with consultants, benefit providers, and insurance carriers to discuss competitive trends, cost projections, and plan design.
 Additionally, HR periodically solicits third-party bids on its insured plans.
 Typically, CenterPoint utilizes multi-year agreements of at least three years' duration to lock in competitive pricing.
-We also work jointly with our insurance carriers to design benefit plans to help manage cost and maintain competitiveness.
-This objective is also achieved by aggregating CenterPoint employees into insurance pools to leverage CenterPoint's size to obtain the best rates possible.
+We also work jointly with our insurance carriers to design benefit plans to help manage cost and maintain

+This objective is also achieved by aggregating CenterPoint
-Q. Does CenterPoint take steps to control the rising costs of healthcare?

-Yes.
-Each year CenterPoint reviews its medical claims experience and compares it with industry trends to estimate future medical plan costs.
-Based on these cost increase projections, administrative changes and plan design changes are recommended to management to help control or reduce rising costs while maintaining a competitive benefits package.

-C. Retirement Plans and Benefit Restoration Plan

-- Q. Please describe CenterPoint's retirement benefit plans. - A. CenterPoint's retirement plans are qualified defined benefit pension plans that are intended to provide employees with income in retirement.
-Certain employees are eligible for participation under a retirement plan, which sets up a cash balance account for each employee.
-Eligibility for a retirement plan is limited to a small group of grandfathered legacy Vectren non-union employees, non-union legacy CenterPoint employees hired prior to January 1, 2020, and certain union employees.
-Listed below are the retirement plans: - CenterPoint Energy Retirement Plan (closed to new hires effective 1/1/2020) - Vectren Non-Bargaining Unit Plan (closed to new hires effective 7/1/2013) - Vectren Southern Indiana Gas and Electric Company Retirement Plan (closed to new hires effective 7/1/2010)
+1 employees into insurance pools to leverage CenterPoint's size to obtain the best rates 2 possible.
+3 4 Q. Does CenterPoint take steps to control the rising costs of healthcare?
+5 A. Yes.
+Each year CenterPoint reviews its medical claims experience and compares it 6 with industry trends to estimate future medical plan costs.
+Based on these cost 7 increase projections, administrative changes and plan design changes are 8 recommended to management to help control or reduce rising costs while maintaining 9 a competitive benefits package.
+10 11 C. Retirement Plans and Benefit Restoration Plan 12 13 Q. Please describe CenterPoint's retirement benefit plans.
+14 A. CenterPoint's retirement plans are qualified defined benefit pension plans that are 15 intended to provide employees with income in retirement.
+Certain employees are 16 eligible for participation under a retirement plan, which sets up a cash balance account 17 for each employee.
+Eligibility for a retirement plan is limited to a small group of 18 grandfathered legacy Vectren non-union employees, non-union legacy CenterPoint 19 employees hired prior to January 1, 2020, and certain union employees.
+Listed below 20 are the retirement plans: 21 CenterPoint Energy Retirement Plan (closed to new hires effective 1/1/2020) 22 Vectren Non-Bargaining Unit Plan (closed to new hires effective 7/1/2013) 23 Vectren Southern Indiana Gas and Electric Company Retirement Plan (closed to Votion Council Indiana Cas and Electric Company Nethernent Flair (Glosed to 24 new hires effective 7/1/2010)

 1 Vectren Indiana Gas Company Bargaining Unit Retirement Plan (closed to new 2 hires effective 7/21/2009) 3 4 Generally, CenterPoint credits each employee account with a contribution equal to 5% 5 of the employee's eligible compensation.
-The employee accounts earn interest equal 6 to the average return on 30-year Treasury securities for November of the prior year.
-7 Employees are fully vested in their account balances after completing three years of 8 service.
+The employee accounts earn interest equa 6 to the average return on 30-year Treasury securities for November of the prior year 7 Employees are fully vested in their account balances after completing three years of 8 service.
 9 10 Q. What is the Benefit Restoration Plan ("BRP")?
-11 Α. The BRP is an unfunded, non-qualified retirement plan that restores retirement 12 benefits for employees that would have been paid under the Retirement Plan, had they 13 not been subject to limitation under the Internal Revenue Code.
+11 A. The BRP is an unfunded, non-qualified retirement plan that restores retirement 12 benefits for employees that would have been paid under the Retirement Plan, had they 13 not been subject to limitation under the Internal Revenue Code.
 The BRP is simply a 14 way for CenterPoint to offer employees at all levels comparable retirement benefits.
-15 In addition, a very limited number of legacy Vectren executives are eligible for 16 participation in the Vectren Corporation Nonqualified Defined Benefit Restoration Plan.
-17 18 Q. What is the Vectren Corporation Unfunded Supplemental Retirement Plan For a 19 Select Group of Management Employees ("SERP")?
+15 In addition, a very limited number of legacy Vectren executives are eligible for 16 participation in the Vectren Corporation Nonqualified Defined Benefit Restoration Plan 17 18 Q. What is the Vectren Corporation Unfunded Supplemental Retirement Plan For a 19 Select Group of Management Employees ("SERP")?
 20 A. The SERP is an unfunded, non-qualified supplemental retirement plan for a select 21 group of management employees of Vectren Corporation.
 Effective with the close of 22 the Vectren Corporation merger in February 2019, this plan does not have active 23 employees and is closed.

-1 Q. How is the Retirement Plan expense determined?
+24 25 Q. How is the Retirement Plan expense determined?